 Leonardo Balerdi was a full Argentina international at the age of 20 before even making his competitive first-team debut for Borussia Dortmund. bundesliga.com profiles the up-and-coming Argentine defender...

 Club: Borussia Dortmund

 Balerdi must be special, given that he had only turned out five times for Boca Juniors in Superliga Argentina before Dortmund made their move in January 2019.
 The 6'2" centre-back ensured Boca recorded clean sheets in his first two outings, and even scooped Man-of-the-Match honours on his home debut at the iconic Bombanera, where he won 10 of his 12 contested aerial challenges.

-Since moving to Dortmund, Balerdi has turned out seven times for the reserves in Germany's fourth tier, scoring once.
-The Villa Mercedes-born sentry featured in wins against Seattle Sounders and Liverpool during BVB's 2019 summer US tour, and has been named in the senior matchday squad on three occasions.
+Since moving to Dortmund, Balerdi has turned out 12 times for the reserves in Germany's fourth tier, scoring once.
+The Villa Mercedes-born sentry featured in wins against Seattle Sounders and Liverpool during BVB's 2019 summer US tour, and was in the senior matchday squad on numerous occasions in 2019/20.
 A seven-time U20 Argentina international, he made his debut for the senior national team as a substitute in the 4-0 friendly win over Mexico in September 2019.

 Plays a bit like: Mats Hummels

 A rangy and physical defender, Balerdi has a reputation for putting limbs and head on the line.
 The man himself cites Spain duo Sergio Ramos and Gerard Pique as his chief role models, but given his forward-thinking build-up game it's very difficult to ignore comparisons with FIFA World Cup-winning Dortmund teammate, Mats Hummels.
 There have even been murmurings of 'the next Franz Beckenbauer'.